kureha-yamaguchi/canary/red-team-agent/README.md

 - `DEFAULT_MODEL` (optional) - Default model to use (default: `openai/gpt-4o`)
 - `AGENT_TEMPERATURE` (optional) - LLM temperature (default: `0.7`)
 - `REQUEST_TIMEOUT` (optional) - HTTP request timeout in seconds (default: `10`)
+- `SUPABASE_URL` (optional) - Supabase project URL for vulnerability logging
+- `SUPABASE_SERVICE_ROLE_KEY` (optional) - Supabase service role key for vulnerability logging

+### Vulnerability Logging

+The red-team-agent can automatically log SQL injection attempts (and other vulnerabilities) to Supabase when they are detected.
+To enable this:

+1. Set `SUPABASE_URL` and `SUPABASE_SERVICE_ROLE_KEY` in your `.env` file
+2. The agent will automatically log to the `vulnerability_logs` table:
+   - SQL injection attempts when vulnerabilities are found
+   - Payloads used (`sql_payload`)
+   - HTTP methods and parameters tested
+   - Success/failure status
+   - Response indicators
+   - Vulnerable query patterns

+Logs are written to the `vulnerability_logs` table in Supabase.
+If Supabase is not configured, the agent will continue to work but won't log to the database (you'll see a warning message).

 ## Available Models (OpenRouter)